magento/devdocs/src/cloud/project/user-admin.md

 -  Create an API token

    You can generate an API token on your account that can be used for secure machine access to an environment through an SSH connection.
-Use the API token to enable login workflows for automated processes.
+You can use the API token to enable login workflows for automated processes.

-   On projects with the MFA enforcement feature enabled, you must use the API token to authenticate SSH access requests from automated accounts. to bypass authentication workflows which require 2FA.
+   On projects with the MFA enforcement feature enabled, you must use the API token to authenticate SSH access requests from automated accounts. to bypass authentication workflows which require two-factor authentication.

-### Enable 2FA
+### Enable 2FA for Cloud accounts

-{{site.data.var.ece}} supports 2FA using any of the following applications:
+{{site.data.var.ece}} supports two-factor authentication using any of the following applications:

 -  [Google Authenticator (Android/iPhone/BlackBerry)][]
 -  [Authy (Android/iPhone)][]